Eric J Steig

 The only pre-requisites for this class are some basic math skills.
 QuatSci 291, Math 124, OR Math 144 would be appropriate.
 If you haven't taken any of these, you can still take this class: simply get an entry code by contacting Student Services in Earth and Space Sciences via email at email@example.com.
 Some students have found the math skills challenging; others may find it to easy.
 Talk with the instructor if you are unsure.

 Class assignments and grading

 Weekly problem sets/classroom discussion.
 Two midterm exams.
 Final paper.
+No final exam.

 Grades weighted 15% each on the midterm exams, 35% on the weekly problem sets, and 5% on class participation and 30 % on final paper.